philipjhj/BayesianOverlappingCommunities/README.md

 # BayesianOverlappingCommunities
-Bayesian model to find overlapping in binary data.
+Bayesian model to find overlapping communities in binary data.
 Inference performed with MCMC sampling.